laher/goxc/README.md

 Configuration file
 -----------------

-For repeatable builds (and some extra options), it is recomended to use goxc with one or more configuration file(s) to save and re-run compilations.
+For repeatable builds (and some extra options), it is recommended to use goxc with one or more configuration file(s) to save and re-run compilations.

 To create a config file (`.goxc.json`), just use the -wc (write config) option.